-Ohio State’s General Records Retention Schedule (General Schedule) accounts for the management and disposition of university record series that are common to many units across campus.
-In addition, there are units on campus that have record series that are unique to their operations and therefore have a unique records retention schedule in addition to the General Schedule.
-All schedules, general or unique, are developed by the University Archives in consultation with campus and unit representatives.
+Given COTC’s cost-sharing relationship with The Ohio State University, the college follows the General Records Retention Schedule developed by The Ohio State University as the basis for its records management program.
+The General Schedule accounts for the management and disposition of college records series that are common to many units across all campuses.
+In addition, there are units that have record series that are unique to their operations and therefore have a unique records retention schedule in addition to the General Schedule.

 A records retention schedule is a comprehensive list of record series, indicating for each the length of time the series is to be maintained and its disposition.
 A record series is a group of related records filed and/or used together as a unit and therefore evaluated as a unit for retention and disposition purposes.

-All Ohio State units must familiarize themselves with the General Schedule, and have an understanding of what records—paper-based and electronic—they create and/or receive and are required to manage.
+All college units must familiarize themselves with the General Schedule, and have an understanding of what records—paper-based and electronic—they create and/or receive and are required to manage.
 Units must conduct an inventory of their records and map them to the General Schedule.

-If a unit identifies record types that do not map to the General Schedule, the unit should contact the University Archives to discuss the creation of a unique schedule.
-All unit unique schedules must be signed by the University Archivist and an appropriate unit representative.
+If a unit identifies record types that do not map to the General Schedule, the unit should contact the library to discuss the creation of a unique schedule.
+All unit unique schedules must be signed by an archives representative and an appropriate unit representative.

 Retention & Disposition Terminology